 Here are my six things that I wish society knew about diabetes:

-.
+There is more than one kind of diabetes.
 This isn't a knock on my type 2 and gestational diabetes friends, but definitely a knock on society's perceptions at large.
 People have one musty, old perception of what diabetes looks like, and it's always someone older, heavier, and lazy.
 Wouldn't they be surprised to meet our fit type 2 friends, or the 20 year old gestational diabetic?
 Or a "juvenile diabetic" who isn't eight years old?
 Diabetes doesn't have "a look."
 This disease does not discriminate.

-.
+Diabetes affects more than just the person playing host to it.
 I am the one wearing and insulin pump, a continuous glucose monitor, and actually feeling these blood sugar highs and lows.
 But I'm not the only one affected by diabetes.
 My parents had to care for me when I was young, acting as my pancreas.
 My friends have been affected by my lows and highs while we're hanging out, sometimes forced to jump the bar and accost the bartender for orange juice.
 (True story.)
 And my husband has taken on this disease as his own as best he can, making it such an integrated part of our life together that I don't feel alone.
 Diabetes isn't just mine.
 It belongs to everyone who cares about me.

+Diabetes isn't just a physiological disease.
 It's an emotional one, too.
 It's not just a question of blood sugar levels and insulin supplementation.
 It's about managing the emotions that come as part of life with a chronic illness.
 It's about the guilt of complications.
 The pressure to control an uncontrollable disease.
 The hope that tomorrow will come without incident.
 I feel that the emotional aspects of diabetes need to be attended to with the same care and diligence as an A1C level.
 Maybe more so, because life needs to be happy, whether it's a short life or a very long one.

 Diabetes isn't easy.
 We just make it look that way sometimes.
 Some of the perceptions that the general public has is that diabetes is easy to handle.
 "You just wear the pump, test your blood sugar, and watch your diet and you'll be fine, right?"
 Wrong.
 You can do the exact same thing every day and still see varying diabetes outcomes.
 It's never all figured out.
 Diabetes is a daily dance of numbers and emotions and even though we, as a community, make it look easy sometimes, it sure isn't.